umbraco/UmbracoDocs/marketplace-and-integrations/integrations/algolia.md

 In the backoffice, go to the _Settings_ section and look for the _Algolia Search Management_ dashboard.

-In this view you will be able to create definitions for indices in Algolia, by providing a name for the index and selecting the document types you want indexed, and which fields of the document types you want to include.
+In this view you will be able to create definitions for indices in Algolia.
+For each you provide a name for the index and select the document types to be indexed.
+For each document type, select the fields you want to include.

 After creating an index, only the content definition is saved into the _algoliaIndices_ table in Umbraco and an empty index is created in Algolia.

 The actual content payload is pushed to Algolia for indices created in Umbraco on two scenarios:
-- from the list of indices, the _Build_ action is triggered, resulting in all content of specific document types to be sent as JSON to Algolia.
+- From the list of indices, the _Build_ action is triggered, resulting in all content of specific Document Types to be sent as JSON to Algolia.
-- using a _ContentPublishedNotification_ handler which will check the list of indices for the specific document type, and will update a matching Algolia object.
+- Using a _ContentPublishedNotification_ handler which will check the list of indices for the specific Document Type, and will update a matching Algolia object.

 From the dashboard you can also perform a search over one selected index, or remove it.